 - In the first instance, the teacher will tell the pupil to stop the behaviour, explaining to the pupil why their behaviour is unacceptable. - Verbal Warning: If the pupil does not stop immediately, the teacher will give a verbal warning. - Step 1: If the behaviour persists, the pupil will be placed on step 1 of the school's behaviour tracker.
 The pupil will miss 2 minutes of their playtime/lunchtime. - Step 2: If the pupil's behaviour continues to be disruptive, the teacher will place the pupil on time out in the classroom (Step 2 of the school's behaviour tracker).
-The pupil will miss 5 minutes of their playtime/lunchtime. - Step 3: If the pupil continues to behave badly, the teacher will place the child on Step 3 of the school's behaviour tracker.
-This will result in the removal of the pupil.
-They will work for the reminder of the session in their link classroom (see Appendix 1 for classroom links).
+The pupil will miss 5 minutes of their playtime/lunchtime. - Step 3: If a pupil's behaviour persists, the teacher will place the child on Step 3 of the school's behaviour tracker.
+This will result in the pupil reflecting on their behaviour choices during playtime/lunchtime.
 When the pupil returns to their classroom, they will complete a 'Pupil Reflection Sheet'.
 This will be added to the CPOMS log. - Step 4: If the pupil continues the behaviour, they will be placed on Step 4 of the school's behaviour tracker.
-They will spend the rest of the session with the Team Leader for their phase group.
+They will spend the rest of the session in their link classroom.
 When the pupil returns to their classroom, they will complete a 'Pupil Reflection Sheet'.
 This will be added to the CPOMS log.
 Parents will be notified of Step 4 behaviours. - If a pupil is sent to another classroom, misses playtime, or receives another sanction several times during the term, the headteacher will contact the pupil's parent/carer to advise them of this, and may invite them to discuss their child's behaviour.